Art History Undergraduate Awards, Prizes, Scholarships

 Terms of Award:

-Applicants must be available for interviews at UNC-Chapel Hill on Monday, April 18th.
+Applicants must be available for interviews at UNC-Chapel Hill during that semester.

 Fellows will be expected to:

-- Use the award during the summer of 2022 as described in their project proposal.
+- Use the award during the summer of 202r as described in their project proposal.

 Basis for Selection:

-Application forms are available in the Undergraduate Policies, Procedures, and Resources section of the Department of Art and Art History web site.
+Updated pplication forms will be made available in Spring 2024 on the Undergraduate Policies, Procedures, and Resources section of the Department of Art and Art History website.

-Completed applications must be submitted to the Department of Art and Art History Office, Hanes Art Center 101, by 4:00 PM, Monday, April 11th, 2022.
+Completed applications must be submitted to the Department of Art and Art History Office, Hanes Art Center 101, by 4:00 PM, Date TBD.

 Depending on the number of applications, semi-finalists will be announced and contacted to schedule an interview with the Selection Committee.
-Interviews will take place on Monday, April 18th.
+Interviews will take place on Date TBD.

 This fund supports both Studio Art and Art History undergraduate student research in the Department of Art and Art History.
 Research is broadly defined, and students may apply for funds to subsidize individual research or special group research projects that fall outside routine class work.
 This can include things like purchase of materials, travel to conferences or research sites, support for group or individual exhibitions, including rentals of exhibition spaces.
 Proposals may be submitted by individual Studio Art or Art History majors or official undergraduate student groups in the Department of Art and Art History.
 In general, to be considered for funding, projects are typically extracurricular, or beyond what might be normally expected for a class assignment.
 Projects might be exceptional in their scale and should have potential for lasting impact.
 Applicants must provide some explanation of their need.
 Petitions for funding are reviewed by the Undergraduate committees in Studio Art and Art History.
 Studio Art and Art History majors apply directly to the Director of Undergraduate Studies in their area.
 In addition, faculty can apply for Pearman funds to enable special projects associated with a class such as field trips or subvention for speakers if such projects relate directly to student-generated research.
 This relationship must be clearly articulated in the application.
 Applications are ongoing, and awards typically range from $100-$500, depending on available funds and demand.
 The fund was established by a generous donation of Herbert Brown Mayo in memory of his aunt, Beatrice B. Pearman.Download Application